My Secret Snello Recipe for Healthy Snail Shells & Breeding

 Snello Benefits:

 - Iodine is necessary for snails to utilize calcium for shell building.
-I use Seachem Nourish as the primary iodine source.
-Kelp is also high in iodine if you want to use that instead.
+You can use Seachem Nourish of kelp as the primary iodine source.

-- The krill adds nutritious protein useful in promoting breeding and egg-laying.
-Krill is very nutritious and high in protein.
+- The krill adds nutritious protein, which promotes breeding and egg-laying.

-- Garlic is a fantastic flavor enhancer useful for picky eaters and an appetite stimulant.
+- Garlic is a fantastic flavor enhancer and appetite stimulant for picky eaters.

-- Super Green Boost is chock full of minerals and trace elements.
-Spirulina is also full of trace nutrients, including iodine, and can help enhance the color of the snail’s shells!
+- Super Green Boost is full of minerals and trace elements.
+Spirulina is also full of trace nutrients, including iodine, which can enhance the color of the snail’s shells!

-- The sweetness of sweet potato or carrot helps make it taste yummy (to the snails of course!).
-Many fish species will go after this stuff too.
+- The sweetness of sweet potato or carrot makes it taste yummy (to the snail).
+Some fish will also eat it.

 - Cooking the spinach removes the oxalates that may inhibit calcium absorption, making it snail-safe.